 Indulge in the island’s delectable cuisine, sip on locally-produced raki (so, so strong), and embrace the warm hospitality of the Cretan people.
 Don’t just stop at this one island, take to island hopping to enjoy all kinds of different Greek experiences.

-2. The Olympian Dilemma: What is the Best Time to Travel in Greece?
-Let’s Unravel the Myth
+2. When is the Best Time to Travel to Greece?

 Springtime in Greece is like a burst of fresh air after a winter hibernation.
 The weather starts to warm up, flowers bloom, and the whole country seems to awaken from its slumber.
 With fewer crowds and pleasantly mild temperatures, it’s the perfect time for explorers who want to beat the summer rush and snag some Insta-worthy shots without having to Photoshop out the crowds.
 The weather in the first week of May when I visited Kalamata was about 60F (15C) in the mornings and evenings with highs of mid-80F (29C) in the afternoon.